obonaventure/cnp3/book/transport/tcp.rst

 TCP windows
 -----------

-From a performance viewpoint, one of the main limitations of the original TCP specification is the 16 bits `window` field in the TCP header.
+From a performance point of view, one of the main limitations of the original TCP specification is the 16 bits `window` field in the TCP header.
 As this field indicates the current size of the receive window in bytes, it limits the TCP receive window at 65535 bytes.
 This limitation was not a severe problem when TCP was designed since at that time high-speed wide area networks offered a maximum bandwidth of 56 kbps.
 However, in today's network, this limitation is not acceptable anymore.
 The table below provides the rough [#faveragebandwidth]_ maximum throughput that can be achieved by a TCP connection with a 64 KBytes window in function of the connection's round-trip-time

 ======== ==================
  RTT     Maximum Throughput